-What does Fava Beans Taste Like?
+What Do Fava Beans Taste Like?

 Fava beans have quite a complex taste.
 They present an earthy flavor profile that also bears a slightly bitter taste.
 However, they can also have a certain sweetness and nuttiness to them once cooked.

 In fact, they can also take on a buttery and creamy texture that beautifully complements their flavor.
-While they are best cooked, you can also eat them raw and placed in salads, stews, and other similar dishes.
+While they are best cooked, you can also eat them raw and placed them in salads, stews, and other similar dishes.

 Broad beans are nutritious and rich in protein.
 What’s more, they also provide vitamins and minerals such as fiber, folate, iron, thiamin, riboflavin, magnesium, potassium, thiamine (vitamin B1), zinc, and many others.